MikuSnow/BetonQuest./Conditions-List.md

 **Desc**: The armor condition requires player to wear given armor type, optionally with enchantments of equal or greater power than specified.

-**Instruction**: There can be 3 arguments: “type:” is type of armor (possible options are helmet, chestplate, leggings and boots), “material:” is the material of armor (possible options are leather, gold, chainmail, iron and diamond) and “enchants:” is a list of enchantments defined exactly as in item condition.
+**Instruction**: There can be 3 arguments: `type:` is type of armor (possible options are helmet, chestplate, leggings and boots), `material:` is the material of armor (possible options are leather, gold, chainmail, iron and diamond) and `enchants:` is a list of enchantments defined exactly as in item condition.

-**Example**: armor type:helmet material:iron enchants:PROTECTION_ENVIRONMENTAL:2,THORNS:1
+**Example**: `armor type:helmet material:iron enchants:PROTECTION_ENVIRONMENTAL:2,THORNS:1`

 Potion Effect
 ----------------